gvasilako/ETL_JPXTokyoStockExchange/README.md

 - The stock list data (SecuritiesCode as primary key) has an one-to-many relationship with the stock prices data (SecuritiesCode as foreign key).

+- We utilize the ORM model provided by sqlalchemy to implement the aforementioned logic.

 -------------------------------------------------------------------------------------------------
 Data Transformation Assumptions: